mattCarnovale/geo-data-application/README.md

 - [x] Add some input checking on the Zip Code form to ensure the user requests a valid US zip code
 - [ ] Add error message state to render a message comminucating why the input is invalid (_currently reports to console_).
 - [ ] Add a state variable to manage how the Geo-Data report is rendered--displayed versus not displayed until report exists.
+- [ ] Handle error when a user enters input that is a valid type and length but doesn't correspond to a city(api call responds with a 404)

 #### V.1.1: Convert to Full-Stack application by using Node.js to serve Api calls to the frontend.